ChanikaRuchini/Sinhala-lyrics-search-engine/README.md

 ## Querying Techniques

+###  Rule based classification
-* To classify the user queries into different types of serches a **Rule based classification** has been used.
+To classify the user queries into different types of serches a Rule based classification has been used.
 User input is tokenized and based on the keywords present, different rules are applied.

 Eg: If the prase contains the word 'හොදම', 'ප්‍රසිද්ධ', sort the result based on number of visits and return the    best matching songs.  <br>
  If the phrase contains a number,return the best matching number of songs equal to the given number

+###  Boosting
-* This project uses **Boosting** as the main query optimization technique.
+This project uses Boosting as the main query optimization technique.
 According to the user input, keywords of each fields are identified and each field of a search is boosted by a certain value based on them.

 Eg: If the phrase contains the word “ගායනා කල" artist field is boosted.  <br>
     If the phrase contains the word “ලියූ" writer field is boosted.  <br>

+###  Fuzzy search
-* **Fuzzy search** queries are used to optimize the search by locating results that are likely to be relevant to a search argument even when the argument does not exactly correspond to the desired information.
+Fuzzy search queries are used to optimize the search by locating results that are likely to be relevant to a search argument even when the argument does not exactly correspond to the desired information.
 Therefore system returns results that contain terms similar to the search term, as measured by a Levenshtein edit distance even though search phares and spellings are not exactly the same.

 * Aditionally, below query types and query options were also used.
     - [query_string query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-dsl-query-string-query)